School District Responsibilities

 These topics are covered more fully in other sections of this guide.

 Tracking Home Education Programs

-Home education programs are to submit to the superintendent of the school district of residency the yearly affidavits or unsworn declaration by August 1 and evaluations by June 30 for each student in a home education program (24 P.S. § 13-1327.1(b),(h.1)).
+The initial affidavit may be submitted any time during the school year before the program commences; for continuing home education programs, home school supervisors are to submit to the superintendent of the school district of residency the yearly affidavits by August 1 and evaluations by June 30 for each student in a home education program (24 P.S. § 13-1327.1(b),(h.1)).

 School districts are required to maintain records for home education students in their district.
 These are important for such things as letters of transfer, outbreaks of communicable disease, and proof of completion of a home education program.